lmickes/pyWitness/docs/_sources/tutorials.rst.txt

    targetPresent fillerId       0.007533  0.018832  0.048964  0.080979  0.097928  0.114878  0.133710  0.141243  0.146893  0.148776  0.152542
                  rejectId       0.047081  0.080979  0.128060  0.163842  0.184557  0.227872  0.246704  0.263653       NaN  0.269303  0.276836
                  suspectId      0.088512  0.158192  0.261770  0.406780  0.489642  0.525424  0.546139  0.555556  0.563089  0.564972  0.570621

+In the table above, the overall false ID rate is 0.06, the overall correct ID rate is 0.57, and the overall correct rejection rate is 0.66.

 .. note::
    In the example there is no ``suspectId`` for ``targetAbsent`` lineups.
 Here the ``targetAbsent.suspectId`` is estimated as ``targetAbsent.fillerId/lineupSize``